jenna-jordan/jenna-jordan.github.io.archived/_drafts/2018-08-25-introduction-to-is452.md

 ---
 title: Introduction to IS452 - Foundations of Information Processing
-published: True # True / False
+published: False # True / False

 categories:
   - IS452